Provable Acceleration of Nesterov's Accelerated Gradient Method over Heavy Ball Method in Training Over-Parameterized Neural Networks: Related Works

 \subsection{Neural Tangent Kernel}

-Jacot \textit{et al.}~\cite{jacot2018neural} first discovered the connection between the optimization of infinite wide neural networks and NTK.
-Then, the NTK theory is widely adopted in deriving the convergence of GD for training different architectures of neural networks, including Convolutional Neural Network~\cite{arora2019exact}, Recurrent Neural Network~\cite{alemohammad2020recurrent}, Residual Network~\cite{DBLP:journals/corr/abs-2002-06262} and Graph Neural Network~\cite{DBLP:conf/nips/DuHSPWX19}.
-Recently, some attempts are made to provide convergence and acceleration guarantees for momentum methods in training neural networks with NTK theory.
-From a discrete-time view, Wang \textit{et al.}\cite{wang2020provable} first established the convergence of HB in training a two-layer ReLU neural network and a deep linear neural network.
-Their result provides the acceleration guarantee for HB over NAG.
-In addition, Liu \textit{et al.}~\cite{liu2022provable} derived the convergence result of NAG in training a two-layer neural network.
-From a continuous-time view, Bu \textit{et al.}~\cite{Bu2021} derived the convergence of momentum methods in training neural networks by exploiting the NTK theory and the limiting ODEs in~\cite{Wilson2021}.
-However, their result relies on low-resolution ODEs of momentum methods, which fail to capture the convergence difference between NAG and HB.
+\cite{jacot2018neural} established the connection between the optimization of infinite wide neural networks and NTK.
+Later, this result was further extended in providing convergence guarantees of GD for different architectures of neural networks, including convolutional neural network~\cite{arora2019exact}, recurrent neural network~\cite{alemohammad2020recurrent}, residual network~\cite{DBLP:journals/corr/abs-2002-06262} and graph neural network~\cite{DBLP:conf/nips/DuHSPWX19}.

+With the NTK theory, there is an increasing interest in explaining the acceleration phenomenon of momentum methods in training neural networks.
+From the discrete-time view, \cite{wang2020provable} established the first convergence result of HB in training two-layer ReLU neural networks and deep linear neural networks.
+Besides, their result theoretically shows the acceleration guarantee of HB over GD.
+In addition, \cite{liu2022provable} presented the convergence result of NAG in training two-layer neural networks.
+From the continuous-time view, \cite{Bu2021} exploited the limiting ODEs in analyzing the convergence of momentum methods for training neural networks.
+However, their result relies on low-resolution ODEs, which fails to capture the convergence difference between HB and NAG.
+At the same setting, our work differentiates the convergence behaviors between HB and NAG through sharper inequality and analysis.
+Specifically, our result shows that HB converges at a $\mathcal{O}(e^{-(2-\sqrt{2})\sqrt{\mu}t})$ convergence rate and NAG enjoys a faster $\mathcal{O}(e^{-\rho_{NAG}\sqrt{\mu}t})$ rate, where $2-\sqrt{2}< \rho_{NAG}\leq(11-\sqrt{73})/4$.
+The comparison of existing results for HB and NAG from the high-resolution view can be founded in Table~\ref{1}.